-Volkswagen Bank GmbH predicts that its funding instruments will still be permanently available in 2022, though the year will continue to be affected by the Covid-19 pandemic.
-In the current year, it is likely that growth in the asset portfolio will follow a lower trajectory because of the ongoing shortage of semiconductors.
+Volkswagen Bank GmbH predicts that its funding instruments will still be permanently available in 2023 despite the effects of ongoing global political uncertainty (including elements such as the Russia-Ukraine conflict, the energy crisis, the consequences of the Covid-19 pandemic, the debt crisis and trade disputes).
+In the current year, it is likely that growth in the asset portfolio will follow a lower trajectory because of the ongoing disruption to supply chains.
 Accordingly, liquidity risk will probably also remain at the level of the previous year.